Table of Contents

 What does this feature include?

-1. Allowing users to modify the source text directly in Transifex.
+1. Allows users to modify the source text directly in Transifex.
 This only applies to resources that are key-based.

-2. The Transifex platform now becomes the source of truth for source strings as well as Translations.
+2. The Transifex platform now becomes the source of truth for source strings and Translations.

 3. This functionality is only available to Project Maintainers and Organization Administrators.